writetome51/batch-to-page-translator/README.md

-# BatchToPageTranslator
+# LoadToPageTranslator

-A TypeScript/JavaScript class intended to help a separate Paginator class paginate
+A TypeScript/JavaScript class intended to help a separate Paginator class
-data that can only be stored in memory one batch at-a-time, because each batch is
+paginate data that can't all be stored in memory at once.
+A load is the total
-taken from a much bigger data set that can't be completely fetched all at once.
-A batch is defined as the amount of data the Paginator can handle at once.
+amount of data the app can store in memory at once.

 An example: if the user is clicking thru pagination controls and clicks to page 10,
-it's this class' job to figure out which batch page 10 is in and tell the Paginator
+it's this class' job to figure out which load page 10 is in and tell the Paginator
 what page to show.

 ## Constructor